MicrosoftDocs/dynamics-365-fraud-protection/content/virtual-fraud-analyst.md

 When you choose a risk score, a summary appears that explicitly defines when transactions will be rejected.

 ### Step 3
-After selecting the risk score in **Risk impact**, name your model operating point and set its status (active or inactive), then select **Create**.
+After selecting the risk score, name your model operating point and set its status (active or inactive), then select **Create**.
 Note that due to caching, your new rule may take up to two minutes to become active.

 ## Recommendations